brandur/sorg/content/drafts/graphql.md

 makes handling API responses more deterministic and less prone to error.

 !fig src="/assets/graphql/village.jpg" caption="The relationships between people in a town are a graph.
-This is a stretch, but I like this photo."
+This is a stretch (but I like this photo)."

 ## The graph (#graph)